vrettasm/MetalHawk/README.md

 ![Logo](./logos/metalhawk_logo.jpg)

-This repository provides a Python implementation of the MetalHawk program to predict metal sites classes.
+This repository provides a Python implementation of the MetalHawk program to predict metal sites geometries.

 M. Vrettas, PhD.